 Developing student leadership and participation is an important component of the Kormilda experience.
 There are many pathways students can follow to develop leadership skills.
-Students from both the Day and Boarding schools, and Middle and Senior schools, have numerous opportunities to practice leadership and experience the challenges leadership involves.
+Students from both the Day and Boarding schools, and Middle and Senior Years, have numerous opportunities to practise leadership and experience the challenges leadership involves.

 These leadership opportunities provide opportunities for the development of the skills associated with leadership: strength of character, initiative, service, empathy, justice and unselfishness.